lolase/testo/README.md

 # testo
-Well this is basically to test how a repository works
+Well this is basically to test how a repositorty there are some ish